kafkaesque-io/sample-java-producer/README.md

-# sample-java-producer
+# sample-java-producer-maven
-A sample Java producer
+A sample Java producer using Maven for building.